panoply/liquify/packages/specs/readme.md

-# Liquid Specifications
+# Specifications

-This directory contains the default supported Liquid variation specifications which are used to construct a workable AST and provide code completions, formatting, hovers and diagnostic validation features for the [Liquid Language Server](#).
+This directory contains the default supported Liquid variation specifications which are used by the parser to construct a workable AST and provide code completions, formatting, hovers and diagnostic validation features for the [Liquid Language Server](#).
+The specifications are the foundation of the servers functionality, without them the parser will fail.

 ### What are variation specifications?

 In the context of the Liquid Language Server, variation specifications are just data references that describe tags and filters used in Liquid.
-A templating language like Liquid exists in a multitude of variations that extend upon its default [standard](#) variation.
-Due to Liquids versatile nature and endless implementations providing the intelliSense capabilities are only possible by supplying the server with a specification.

-> Templating engines interpolate variables and process dynamic content.
-They're these safe user facing languages that do not adhere to any type of specification and traditionally have never really required such a thing (until now).
+A templating language like Liquid exists in a multitude of variations that extend upon its default [Standard Variation](#).
+Templating engines interpolate variables and process dynamic content, they're these safe user facing languages that do not adhere to any type of specification and traditionally have never really required such a thing, until now.

 ### Supported Variations